 Since joining FIRE in 2006, Will has successfully defended expressive rights and core civil liberties nationwide.
-As Legal Director, Will coordinates FIRE’s legal advocacy and oversees FIRE’s Litigation, Legislative and Policy, Policy Reform, and Targeted Advocacy departments.
-He has appeared on national television and radio on FIRE’s behalf, and has spoken to thousands of students, faculty, administrators, and attorneys about First Amendment rights at events across the country.
+As legal director, Will coordinates FIRE’s legal advocacy and oversees FIRE’s litigation, legislative and policy, and policy reform departments.
+He has appeared on national television and radio, testified before Congress, and spoken to countless students, faculty, administrators, and attorneys across the country about First Amendment rights.

-A co-author of First Things First: A Modern Coursebook on Free Speech Fundamentals, Will’s writing has been published by The New York Times, the Wall Street Journal, The Washington Post, the Chronicle of Higher Education, and many other outlets.
-Will edited the second edition of FIRE’s Guide to Due Process and Campus Justice, co-edited the second edition of FIRE’s Guide to Free Speech on Campus, and has authored amicus curiae briefs submitted to courts nationwide, including the Supreme Court of the United States and multiple United States Courts of Appeals.
+A co-author of First Things First: A Modern Coursebook on Free Speech Fundamentals, Will’s writing has been published by The New York Times, The Wall Street Journal, The Washington Post, The Atlantic, The Chronicle of Higher Education, and many other outlets.

-Barred in New York and Pennsylvania, Will is a member of the First Amendment Lawyers Association and serves as co-chair of the Education Subcommittee of the American Bar Association’s Section of Administrative Law and Regulatory Practice.
+Barred in New York and Pennsylvania, Will is a member of the First Amendment Lawyers Association and the former co-chair of the Education Subcommittee of the American Bar Association’s Section of Administrative Law and Regulatory Practice.

 Will is a 2006 graduate of New York University School of Law, where he served as an associate executive editor for the New York University Law Review.
 Will graduated magna cum laude from New York University’s Gallatin School of Individualized Study in 2003.
 A proud native of Buffalo, New York, Will now lives in New Jersey with his wife and two children.